jaswanth-coder/Project-Jalayan-Vikram/CONTRIBUTING.md

-Here’s a simple yet effective **CONTRIBUTING.md** file for your project, listing the guidelines and providing an introduction for contributors.

----

 # Contributing to Jalayan Vikram Robot

 Thank you for your interest in contributing to the **Jalayan Vikram Robot** project!
 We welcome all contributions that will help improve this autonomous amphibious robot for disaster relief.
 Whether you’re fixing bugs, improving documentation, or proposing new features, we appreciate your efforts.